shreyashpatel5506/authbackendpackage/README.md

 ## ☁️ Cloudinary Configuration

-First, create an account on [Cloudinary](https://cloudinary.com/).
-Then, create an API key and place the values in your `.env` file.
+Create an account on [Cloudinary](https://cloudinary.com/), generate API credentials, and store them in your `.env` file.

-Cloudinary is used for storing profile or other images.

 **Cloudinary Instance:**